oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 description: Tutorial to get and use a data set in a basic React app.
 ---

-**NOTICE: This section of the React App Tutorial is not currently working because it hasn't been updated to work with the latest squid-js.
-There is [an open issue to update it](https://github.com/oceanprotocol/docs/issues/181).**

 ## Requirements

-This is a continuation of the [React App Setup](/tutorials/react-setup/) and [React Publish Data-set](/tutorials/react-publish-data-set/) tutorial, so make sure you have done all the steps described in there.
+This is a continuation of the React App Tutorial.
+Make sure you already did the [React App Setup](/tutorials/react-setup/) and the [Publish a Data Set](/tutorials/react-publish-data-set/) steps.

-Open `src/App.js` in your marketplace app from previous tutorials.
+Open `src/App.js` in your marketplace app.

 ## Retrieve Assets